 Stamp list.
 This lists the names of all currently defined stamp.
 Any list items can be dragged to re-order them.
-Altering the listing order also updates the Stamps menu's listing order.
+Altering the listing order (see below)also updates the Stamps menu's listing order.

 - (minus) button.
 This deletes the currently selected stamp in the list

 + (plus) button.
 This adds a new stamp.
 The initial stamp name defaults to an unused name rather than previous "stamp name", making it easier to create short-lived, temporary stamps.
 From v9.1.0, if a stamp is selected when a new stamp is created, the new stamp is inserted immediately below the selected stamp and its initial name is derived from the selected stamp.